pupubird/connect-4-python-prog/README.md

     list = instance.data(game_list)

+To refresh the board(after update the board data):

+    instance.refresh_board()

+To get the content inside all the board data:

+    instance.data()

 *data()* function return a two-dimensional list and automatically filled with the content of the Rectangle class. data() takes only no argument, it returns only the content in the rectangles.